kujunda-seda/worthy-v2/documentation/rules/git-flow.md

 - adding a non-empty `new-folder` requires explicit addition: `git add new-folder`
 - to add all files (including in folders): `git add -A`

-7. Commit your changes with a meaningful message
+7. Commit your changes with a meaningful message.
+If this commit resolves an issue mention it in commit message with `resolves #[issue number]`

-`git commit -m "meaningful message"`
+`git commit -m "meaningful message.
+Resolves #13"`

 8. Push your commit to remote repository
 - first time you push to set up remote tracking `git push -u origin task-name`